Do Employers Pay for Medicare Premiums?

 - Do employers pay for Medicare premiums?
 Let's discuss the answer to this question and learn other relevant information about employers and Medicare premiums.

-Employers don't technically pay for Medicare premiums.
-However, it's possible to get a refund for monthly premiums from your employer under certain circumstances.
-However, an employer must have a Section 105 plan in place to do this.
+Employers don't typically pay for Medicare premiums.
+It's possible to get a refund for monthly health insurance premiums under certain circumstances, however, an employer must have a Section 105 plan in place to do this.

 What Is a Section 105 Plan for Medicare?